taliajmallo/rpgs/campaigns/Windy_City/barbie_fields.md

 - For the rest of the scene, any person contending with Disquiet gains a +1 die bonus to their Resolve + Composure roll.
 It also prevents the first stage of Disquiet from advancing ot the second stage.
-A mortal cannot be affected by thus power for longer than 24 hours.
+A mortal cannot be affected by this power for longer than 24 hours.
 For the week afterwards, they automatically fail Disquiet rolls against you.

 ### Suggestion (Mesmerism II)